mohelhelb/pyblog/README.md

   cd ~/projects/pyblog/
   ~~~

-- Create a file with the name *.env_development* and write the following environment variables into it:
+- Create a file with the name *.env_development* and write the following environment variables into it[^1]:
   ~~~
   touch .env_development
   ~~~